ysenkun/face-recognition/README.md

 # Face Recognition with FaceNet

 ## Introduction
 This repository is a face recognition system based on FaceNet.
+NOTE: I've added a new version, please access [this link](https://github.com/ysenkun/face_recognition_v2)
 ### :raising_hand: Reference:
 1. https://github.com/davidsandberg/facenet